-Parent participation is welcomed on many levels at ISUtrecht.
+Parent participation is welcomed on many levels at the ISUtrecht.
 Parents for instance help out with guided reading, class excursions and festivities.
 On a more formal level, parent input is welcomed in the Division Council, a body that plays an advisory role for certain areas of school vision and planning.

 Potential parent roles within ISUtrecht

-Every class at ISUtrecht has a class parent who liaises between teacher and parents, ensuring parent helpers when needed.
+Every class at the ISUtrecht has a class parent who liaises between teacher and parents, ensuring parent helpers when needed.

 Areas parents could be asked to help with: